Table of Contents

 The Overview page of the Azure AD portal includes the tenant identifier and has the useful ability to copy the identifier to the clipboard (Figure 2).

 ShareGate is an ISV specializing in SharePoint Online solutions.
-It offers a service at WhatIsMyTenantId.com which allows people to input a domain name, and have it checked to see if a matching Microsoft 365 tenant is found.
-Figure 3 shows the result after checking for Quest.com.
+It offers a similar service to the Azure lookup at WhatIsMyTenantId.com.
+Figure 4 shows the result after checking for Quest.com.
 Remember, the tenant information is public!

 I don’t ever use WhatIsMyTenantId.com, but I’m sure others do, especially when you have a bunch of tenants to manage.

 The detail makes the difference.
 Learn about the detail of managing your tenant by subscribing to the Office 365 for IT Pros eBook.
 Updated monthly to include those changing details which make all the difference…